 Selecting a longer route provides the essential advantage of proper acclimatization, increasing your summit success rate.
 It also reduces the risk of fatigue and injuries.
 Longer treks like Lemosho, Machame, Rongai, or Northern Circuit allow your body to adjust gradually, enhancing your enjoyment of the journey and safety.

 It’s worth noting that elite athletes have set impressive records for summiting Mount Kilimanjaro.
-For instance, Karl Egloff from Switzerland holds the record at 4 hours and 56 minutes, showcasing the remarkable feat elite climbers can achieve.
+For instance, Karl Egloff from Switzerland holds the record at 4 hours and 56 minutes.
+Therefore showcasing what remarkable feat elite climbers can achieve!

 In conclusion, while it’s possible to complete Kilimanjaro’s ascent in 5 or 6 days, choosing a longer route enhances your safety and chances of success.
 Carefully considering factors like acclimatization, physical fitness, and route choice will help you make an informed decision and fully embrace this extraordinary adventure.